zenml-io/zenml/docs/book/extending-zenml/model-deployer.md

    This functionality can be consumed directly from ZenML pipeline steps, but it can also be used outside the pipeline to deploy ad-hoc models.
-It is also usually coupled with a standard model deployer step, implemented by each integration, that hides the details of the deployment process away from the user.
+It is also usually coupled with a standard model deployer step, implemented by each integration, that hides the details of the deployment process from the user.

 3. It needs to act as a ZenML BaseService registry, where every BaseService instance is used as an internal representation of a remote model server (see the `find_model_server` abstract method).
-To achieve this, it must be able to re-create the configuration of a BaseService from information that is persisted externally, alongside or even part of the remote model server configuration itself.
+To achieve this, it must be able to re-create the configuration of a BaseService from information that is persisted externally, alongside or even as part of the remote model server configuration itself.
 For example, for model servers that are implemented as Kubernetes resources, the BaseService instances can be serialized and saved as Kubernetes resource annotations.
 This allows the model deployer to keep